Details

 The table should identify itself as a view:

-DROP VIEW should drop the table.
+DROP VIEW should drop the table and the view definition.

 SHOW CREATE VIEW should show the view definition.